Patient Participation Group (PPG)

 All registered patients of Bath Row Medical Practice are welcome to join the Patient Participation Group (PPG) to participate by attending PPG meetings.

-If you would like to participate by attending meetings, please pick up a leaflet in the Practice or email us at firstname.lastname@example.org and we will send you an electronic copy of the leaflet.
+If you would like to participate by attending meetings, please pick up a leaflet or Newsletter in the Practice or email us at email@example.com and we will contact you with information about joining the PPG.

 Aims and Objectives

 Bath Row Medical Practice Patient Participation Group (PPG) has the following agreed aims and objectives:

 1. Helping the Practice to Improve Services